knot3/knot3-code/README.md

     sudo apt-get update
     sudo apt-get install knot3

-###Debian / Ubuntu / SteamOS (source)

-If you are using one of the following distributions:

-  * Debian 8.0 (jessie) or later
-  * Ubuntu 13.10 (saucy) or later
-  * any other debian derivate that has packages for SDL2 (`libsdl2-2.0-0`, `libsdl2-mixer-2.0-0`, `libsdl2-image-2.0-0`),
+####Build from source

-then run the following command to install all build and runtime dependencies:
+Run the following command to install all build and runtime dependencies:

     make dep-ubuntu

+To build and install the game, run:

+    make
+    sudo make install

+###Debian 7.0 / Ubuntu 12.04

-Otherwise, for example if you are using Ubuntu 12.04 LTS, run this to install the backported SDL2 packages:
+If your distribution doesn't have recent packages of SDL2, for example if you are using Ubuntu 12.04 LTS (precise), run this to install the backported SDL2 packages:

     make dep-ubuntu-precise

-To build and install the game, run:
+Then build and install the game:

     make
     sudo make install